philip-jones/vim-config/README.md

 # vim-config
 vim set up how I like it, to make it usable as an IDE.

+Selfishly, I'm only considering this for use within a Linux environment, however I am linking to the relevant documentation for each plug etc which should provide the relevant information to use this in other contexts.

+The .vimrc file is very much set up for Linux and may be largely useless outside this context.

 # Symlink to the .vimrc file in this git repository

 To allow you to check out this repository in a sensible